keyu-tian/SparK/README.md

 ## Citation

-If you found this project useful, you may consider staring ⭐, or citing us 📖:
+If you found this project useful, you can kindly give us a star ⭐, or cite us in your work 📖:
 ```
 @Article{tian2023designing,
   author  = {Keyu Tian and Yi Jiang and Qishuai Diao and Chen Lin and Liwei Wang and Zehuan Yuan},